May was Preservation Month

 Hosted by Washburn Heritage Association (WHA)

-The Washburn Heritage Association invites the public to celebrate May Preservation Month and focus attention on our historical buildings and unique heritage.
-This year we are introducing a brand-new brochure — Washburn Historic Buildings Tour — to encourage residents and visitors to explore our community.
-We are also focusing attention on “The Club”.
+The Washburn Heritage Association invited the public to celebrate May Preservation Month and they focused their attention on our historical buildings and unique heritage.
+This year we introduced a brand-new brochure — Washburn Historic Buildings Tour — to encourage residents and visitors to explore our community.
+We are also focused attention on “The Club”.

 The Club was built in 1919 specifically for families that worked at the DuPont Barksdale Plant during WWI and WWII.
 It offered bowling alleys, gymnasium, showers, pool room, fireplace room, meeting rooms and offices.
 For decades, The Club was the center of activity for Washburn residents of all ages.

 As DuPont was reducing its operations, they donated The Club to the City in 1961.
 For years the cost of operation and maintenance overwhelmed the City budget.
 In 2009 the City of Washburn proposed complete demolition.
 As a result of the Washburn Heritage Association’s leadership, this plan was reversed.
 The building was purchased privately and restoration initiated in 2010.